Does Your Business Have A Digital Marketing Strategy?

 Long-Term Strategy to Grow Awareness & Visibility

-You need to invest into marketing automation assets today that will produce returns tomorrow.
+You need to invest in marketing automation assets today that will produce returns tomorrow.

 Also, if you’re more of a short-term type of guy, don’t worry.
 In the next section, you will learn some short-cuts.